External Opportunities

 Date, location

 14th International Veterinary Immunology Symposium (IVIS2025).
 IVIS2025 will address the challenging research issues raised for veterinary science in a One World – One Health perspective.
-IVIS2025 will also bring together experts to share the most exciting results and insights in the field of veterinary science and immunology, including biological mechanisms underlying host-pathogen interactions and specificities, vaccine and therapeutic strategies, innate and protective immunity, disease diagnosis and control, and reagent and methodological developments.
+BactiVac Network will be hosting a Pre-Symposium Workshop on 11 August 2025.
+IVIS2025 will bring together experts to share the most exciting results and insights in the field of veterinary science and immunology, including biological mechanisms underlying host-pathogen interactions and specificities, vaccine and therapeutic strategies, innate and protective immunity, disease diagnosis and control, and reagent and methodological developments.

 11 - 14 August 2025 in Vienna, Austria